syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

   {% endtabs %}

-You can find all the occurrence of a particular text within a single paragraph in the document by using FindAllmethod.
+You can find all the occurrence of a particular text within a single paragraph in the document by using `FindAll` method.

 The following code example illustrates how to find all the occurrences of a particular text in the document.